The Leadership Practice You Think Is Selfish (But Actually Isn't)

 Self-advocacy isn't a one-time conversation—it's an ongoing practice of refinement:

-Start small: Pick one area where clearer communication could make an immediate difference
+Start small: Pick one area where clearer communication about boundaries could make an immediate difference.

 Pay attention: Notice what works and what doesn't.
-Are you getting what you need?
-How are others responding?
+Are you getting the focused time you need?
+Is your team knocking on your door when it’s closed or waiting until it’s back open?

-Adjust as needed: Your needs may change as your role evolves.
+Adjust as needed: Your needs may change as you and your team evolve.
 Keep observing and communicating.

-The leaders who excel at this create feedback loops—they regularly check in on whether the expectations they've set are working for everyone involved.
+The leaders who excel at this create feedback loops—they regularly check in on whether the expectations they've set are working for everyone involved and invite others to do the same.

 | Real-Client Experience: Protecting Time

-A client came to me on the brink of burnout.
-Through our work together, she got clear on what she needed—better protection of her time as the senior leader in the organization (Step 1: What You Need).
+A client came to our coaching sessions on the brink of burnout.
+Through our work together, she got clear on what she needed—better protection of her time as the senior leader in the organization.
 Initially, she wanted to test protecting her time + energy on her own.
-We experimented with several approaches: only accepting priority morning meetings, one work-from-home day per week, door signage for privacy, to name a few.
-Some worked and others didn't.
+We experimented with several approaches: only accepting priority morning meetings, one work-from-home day per week, door signage for privacy, etc. Some worked and others didn't.

 What she really observed through this testing phase was that she had a soft spot for allowing interruptions.
 When someone would ask "Are you busy?" her honest answer was "yes," but she'd always say "no, come in" and made space for the intrusion.
 After noticing this pattern happening repeatedly—and realizing that on many occasions she wasn't even the best resource for their questions—she knew she needed to advocate for a different solution.

-She identified exactly what support she needed and who could provide it: someone to help filter interruptions and hold her accountable to focusing on her leadership priorities each day.
-When she approached this employee with her specific request (Step 2: Communication Needs), they were thrilled to help.
+She identified exactly what support she needed and who could provide it: a part-time assistant to help filter interruptions, protect her calendar, and hold her accountable to this new way of working.
+She knew just the person in her organization and when presented with the opportunity, they were thrilled to help.
 The result?
 She got more time back to focus on her best strategic work, and her new assistant was promoted into a role that honored her strengths and career growth.
-They continue to communicate and evolve their system to ensure burnout doesn't creep back in (Step 3: Test, Learn, Adjust).
-A win-win that started with one honest conversation about what she truly needed.
+They continue to communicate and evolve their system to ensure burnout doesn't creep back in .
+A win-win that started with one self-advocating conversation about what she truly needed.

 What Self-Advocacy Unlocks